-Figure 3-1 shows the post-COVID recovery forecasts alongside the pre-COVID Centreline forecasts for Dublin Airport.
-The unconstrained traffic forecast, with no operating restrictions but with proposed noise mitigation measures,20 projects passenger traffic in 2020 to decline by over 75% due to the effects of COVID-19 and start to recover in 2021.
-Demand is assumed to recover to 90% of 2019 levels by 2022 and to reach 32 million by 2025.
-The constrained forecast shows a loss of 1.1 million passengers by 2025 (-3.5%) relative to the unconstrained forecast and cumulative loss of 4.3 million passengers between 2022 and 2025.
+Figure 3-1 shows the post-COVID recovery forecasts alongside the pre-COVID Centreline forecasts for Dublin Airport out to 2025.
+The unconstrained forecast, with no operating restrictions but with proposed noise mitigation measures, 23 projects passenger traffic in 2021 to reach 7.9 million (7.0% higher than 2020) and then exhibit a stronger recovery in 2022 to 21.0 million and reach 32.0 million by 2025.
+The constrained forecast shows a loss of 1.8 million passengers by 2023 (-6.6%) relative to the unconstrained forecast, declining to a loss of 1.6 million in 2025 as the gap between the forecasts reduces due to traffic reaching the 32 million cap in the unconstrained forecast.
+The cumulative loss of passengers between 2022 and 2025 is 6.3 million passengers.

-The operating restrictions particularly impact on the recovery and growth of Dublin based Irish carriers Aer Lingus and Ryanair, who are constrained at levels 4.4 % below the unconstrained case by 2025.
-These carriers require early morning departures and late evening arrivals for their short haul operations, and Aer Lingus requires early morning arrivals for its transatlantic operations.
+The operating restrictions particularly impact on the recovery and growth of Dublin based Irish carriers Aer Lingus and Ryanair, who require early morning departures and late evening arrivals for their short haul operations, and Aer Lingus requires early morning arrivals for its transatlantic operations.
 Non-Irish carriers are less affected by the restrictions as they have proportionately fewer operations in the restricted 23:00 to 07:00 period.